Contingent Payment Mechanisms for Resource Utilization: Assignment of Multiple Resources

-This is the utilization-maximization version of the classical unit-demand assignment problem.
-The SP mechanism can be generalized as the VCG mechanism~\cite{vickrey1961counterspeculation,clarke1971,groves1973}, which collects a single bid from each agent for each alternative $b_{i,a}$, assigns the resources to maximizes the summation of total bids, and charges each assigned agent in period 0 the negative externality (in terms of bids) that she imposes on the rest of the agents.
-Since expected utility \eqref{equ:exp_util_report} is quasi-linear in the period 0 payment $t_i$, bidding one's true values $b_{i,a}^\ast = \E{V_{i,a}^+}$.
+The SP auction can be generalized as the VCG mechanism~\cite{vickrey1961counterspeculation,clarke1971,groves1973}, where it is a dominant strategy for agent $i$ to bid $u_{i,a}(0) = \mathbb{E}[V_{i,a}^+]$ for resource $a$.
+The naive generalization of the CP$(Z)$ mechanism (which assigns the resources to maximize the sum of the two-part bids, and charges each agent the externality that she imposes on the rest of the economy in terms of the two-part bids) fails to be incentive compatible.
+This is because agents' expected utilities are not quasi-linear in the period 1 penalty payments.